Innovation and Learning

 Innovative activities have been undertaken to develop a sustainable and scalable model of operation that delivers cost-effective sanitation services and technology.
 BRAC WASH looks into new horizons and focuses on innovation and development of learning tools to further improve the effectiveness and efficiency of its activities.
 Thus, the programme has taken on several different action research projects in this regard.

-Reuse of faecal waste as organic fertiliser
+Reuse of faecal sludge as organic fertiliser

 All over Bangladesh pit latrines are filling up, and the waste is being dumped unsystematically.
-BRAC WASH has taken on this second generation challenge in order to avert a probable environmental issue resulting from it.
+BRAC WASH has taken on this challenge in order to avert a probable environmental issue resulting from it.
 A team from the programme has been exploring various ways to solve this matter.
 The most reasonable solution is reusing the pit content as organic fertiliser.
 The study has covered seven climatic zones of Bangladesh, and field trials have been conducted with vegetables and rice paddy to see if it is suitable for human consumption.

 Microbiological analysis of the organic fertiliser was conducted in the laboratory to minimise risk of cross-contamination.
 In addition, essential nutrient elements have been tested in the laboratory to determine its quality and standard.
 Due to lack of laboratory facilities in Bangladesh, the research team developed the testing protocol and overcame the challenges by meeting both national and WHO standards.